 On November 12, 2014, the District entered into an intergovernmental agreement with the City of Greeley, Colorado, (the "City") as required by the Service Plan.
 This agreement states the District will not take any action, including the issuance of any obligations or the imposition of any tax, which would constitute a material departure from the terms of the Service Plan.
-Any material departure from the terms of the Service Plan.
-Any material departure from the terms of the Service Plan enforce its rights by such suit, action, or special proceedings as the City deems appropriate.
+Any material departure from the terms of the Service Plan will entitle the City to protect and enforce its rights by such suit, action, or special proceedings as the City deems appropriate.